-Using Emojis on the Mac, press control + command + space-bar for the emojis screen to appear.
+To use emojis on the Mac, press control + command + space bar for the emojis screen to appear.

-To use emojis on a PC, you will have to install Segoe UI symbol font in Windows 7 .
+To use emojis on a Windows PC, press Windows logo key + . (period).
 Additionally, you can visit this emoji website to copy and paste emojis that you love.

-For iOS users, there is an option to use the Feathers app to beautify your tweets.
+For iOS users, there is an option to use the Feathers app to beautify their tweets.
 This app is rated #1 among Japanese social media users.

 There are alternative ways to add emojis to your tweets by adding shortcuts to your browser.
 You can try tools like Twitterkeys, Unicode Symbol Map, and TwitterSymbols to add to your PC browser.